erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 ---
 title: Necromancer
 date: 2017-12-17 17:53:11
-tags: CTF-Writeups
+tags: CTF
 ---

 The Necromancer CTF (available at [vulnhub](https://www.vulnhub.com/entry/the-necromancer-1,154/)) sends you on a journey to defeat the Necromancer that inhabits the OpenBSD based image.
-The fact that the flags kind of resembles an overarching story is a really nice touch on otherwise technically interresting but dry CTFs.
+The fact that the flags kind of resembles an overarching story is a really nice touch on otherwise technically interesting but dry CTFs.

 {% asset_img "logo.jpeg" "Necromancer Logo" %}